A Dangerous Thing is a new, digitally animated work created in response to a world full of uncertainty.

 Marketing & Comms Rachel Baynton

-A Dangerous Thing is part of Proto-type Theater’s socially-engaged Truth to Power Project and has been made possible through funding from the Arts Council England/DCMS Culture Recovery Fund, as well as through the continued support of ARC (Stockton), Lincoln Performing Arts Centre, The Lowry (Salford), Theatre-in-the-Mill (Bradford) & hAb/Word of Warning (Manchester).
+A Dangerous Thing is part of Proto-type Theater’s socially-engaged Truth to Power Project and has been made possible through the generosity of our commissioning partner The Lowry, through funding from the Arts Council England/DCMS Culture Recovery Fund, as well as through the continued support of ARC (Stockton), Lincoln Performing Arts Centre, Theatre-in-the-Mill (Bradford) & hAb/Word of Warning (Manchester).